- Center for Italian Studies

 - News and Events

-Students taking courses in a program in Bologna, or Padua, normally in the junior year, may also be awarded credit toward either of the two major concentrations in Italian Studies.
+Students taking courses in a program in Venice, or Bologna, normally in the junior year, may also be awarded credit toward either of the two major concentrations in Italian Studies.
 A maximum of six courses may be counted towards the major; a maximum of three courses may be counted towards the minor.
-(Courses taken at Temple in Rome may not count toward the major in Italian Literature.)
 Any course taken in Italy must be pre-approved by the Undergraduate Chair.
-Majors are expected to complete 202 before beginning their program abroad.
+Majors are expected to complete 201 before beginning their program abroad.
 When returning to Penn, students should consult with the Undergraduate Chair to determine what courses they should take to round out their curriculum.

 Penn-in-Venice is a six-week summer program sponsored by the University of Pennsylvania offers an introductory language course, intensive second-year Italian (Italian 134, which may be used to satisfy the language requirement), an Advanced Italian course, Italian Art History, and a literature or history elective on topics that vary from year to year.